JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 memory of which they would be unwilling entirely to lose?”

 “That is, I hope, to be said of most men, Mr. Blake.
-I am afraid it cannot truly be said of ALL.
-Have you any reason to suppose that the lost remembrance which Mr. Candy tried to recover–while you were speaking to him just now–was a remembrance which it was important to YOU that he should recall?”
+I am afraid it cannot truly be said of _All_.
+Have you any reason to suppose that the lost remembrance which Mr. Candy tried to recover–while you were speaking to him just now–was a remembrance which it was important to _You_ that he should recall?”

 In saying those words, he had touched, of his own accord, on the very